From: HiSissa

 Date: 08-06-2007, 02:13 PM (9 of 9)

+I think most people favor particular styles.
+I found that this works for me.
 After you have choosen a pattern take a finished garment that hangs and fits the way you like it with you to the fabric store.
 Be sure the finished garment is similar to your new pattern.
+Then look for fabrics that have the weight and feel of the fabric in the finished garment.
+Barbara |

 User: Barbara Span

-Member since: 07-22-2007
+Member since: 07-22-2007 Total posts: 8 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-22736.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-22736.html